 If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
 During the Level 2 Appeal, the Independent Review Organization reviews our decision for your first appeal.
 This organization decides whether the decision we made should be changed.

-The formal name for the "Independent Review Organization" is the "Independent Review Entity."
-It is sometimes called the "IRE." is sometimes edited the liter
+Legal Terms The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+It is sometimes called the "IRE."

 Step 1: The Independent Review Organization reviews your appeal.